bgaltbalt/bgaltbalt.github.io/_posts/2024-02-26-whitenaped.md

 Wetlands play a crucial role in supporting wildlife and providing essential ecosystem services.
-However, these habitats are degrading rapidly, especially in northeast Mongolia, the breeding ground for our focal species, the White-naped cranes.
+However, these habitats are degrading rapidly, especially in northeast Mongolia where our focal species, the White-naped cranes, breed.

 &nbsp;
 ![ulziit](/assets/images/ulziit.jpg)